Simphoni/llama2-inference-mlu290/README.md

 ### Features

 Supports simple kvcache and distributed inference.
-DOES NOT support flash attention, and DOES NOT separate prefill and inference.
+DOES NOT support flash attention, and DOES NOT separate prefill and decode.

 ### Known bugs in cambricon 'catch v1.3.0'